raptoria/christina-10212020/README.md

 ## Improvements

 Since the API is a mock it uses simplistic data structures to lookup and store file data.
 If this was a real API, I would use a DB with better storage and search capabilities.
 Moreover, since the API is a mock, it is saving data about the images but not the images themselves.
-It would be nice to have this fully fleshed out so I could demonstrate security with regards to real APIs (eg. use express validator for sanitizing/validation on the server);
+It would be nice to have this fully fleshed out so I could demonstrate security with regards to real APIs (eg. use express validator for sanitizing/validation/whitelisting on the server and multer/MongoDB for storing the multipart/form data).
+Mongo-sanitize can be used to prevent mongo XSS attacks.

 Given more time, I'd also like to: